dctian/DeepPiCar/README.md

 ![](https://cdn-images-1.medium.com/max/800/1*cVqpqZ129JiiQZxZwqMlMg.jpeg)
 <span class="figcaption_hack">Step-by-Step Lane Detection</span>

-Part 5: we will train DeepPiCar to navigate the lane autonomously without having to explicitly write logic to control it, as was done in our first project.
+*Part 5*: we will train DeepPiCar to navigate the lane autonomously without having to explicitly write logic to control it, as was done in our first project.
 This is achieved by using “behavior cloning”, where we use just the videos of the road and the correct steering angles for each video frame to train DeepPiCar to